marymick/SDS192/README.md

 # SDS 192

-Homepage source code for 2018-09 Fall Smith College SDS 192: Introduction to Data Science <https://rudeboybert.github.io/SDS192/>.
+[R Markdown Websites](https://rmarkdown.rstudio.com/rmarkdown_websites.htm) source code to generated the webpage for 2018-09 Fall Smith College SDS 192: Introduction to Data Science <https://rudeboybert.github.io/SDS192/>.
 Most of the content is in either:

-* `index.Rmd`: a single Moodle-style page that lists all announcements, lectures notes, and problem sets/homeworks in chronological order.
+* `index.Rmd`: A single Moodle-style page that lists all announcements, lectures notes, and problem sets/homeworks in reverse-chronological order.
-* `syllabus.Rmd`
+* `projects.Rmd`: Details on the 3 mini-projects and term project for this course
+* `syllabus.Rmd`: Course info/description, topics, materials, evaluation, and expectations.

 ## How to build this webpage

-This webpage is built/compiled using [R Markdown websites](http://rmarkdown.rstudio.com/rmarkdown_websites.html).
+This webpage is built/compiled using [R Markdown Websites](https://rmarkdown.rstudio.com/rmarkdown_websites.htm).
 To compile this webpage for yourself, do the following:

 1. Get the contents of this directory/repository: